 Dr. K: Some “tired signs” are subtler so it’s important to pay attention and get baby to bed before they reach the “overtired” part.
-Tired signs include:
+Signs your baby may be fighting sleep include:

 Q: What are signs baby has become overtired?

 Dr. K: When your little one becomes overtired, they may be inconsolable and difficult to settle.
 It will take more effort to get them to sleep.
-Signs of being overtired include:
+Signs of a chronically overtired baby include:

 Q: Are there things parents might do that can make sleep more difficult?

 Dr. K: There are two things I see parents do.
 First, they wait too long to put baby down to sleep.
 Another common issue is interfering too much with the process of falling asleep.
 So that means too much holding, rocking and bouncing.
 These can create sleep crutches, or negative sleep associations, that can make it harder for baby to learn the vital skill of self-soothing or falling and staying asleep independently.
 Self-soothing is what leads to the consolidation of sleep both at night and nap times.

 Q: If a parent is out during normal nap times, would you recommend still trying to encourage sleep at that time or wait?

 Dr. K: It’s better to encourage sleep in the store, car, or wherever you may be knowing that if you wait, the baby may become overtired and harder to console.
 However, naps in motion are not as restorative, so keep in mind that the next sleep period should be sooner or bedtime earlier.

 Q: What can parents do to avoid baby becoming overtired?